Binnette/GAC/Bivouac/README.md

+{:toc}

 # ⛺ Bivouac

 What is bivouac:

 - Sleeping in tent ⛺ or under the stars 🌠
 - With a tent that does not allow standing
-- Only 1 night 🌙
+- Only 1 night at same place 🌙
 - Planting the tent after 7pm
 - Removing the tent before 9am
 - Not on public roads